SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: The Framework: SME-TEAM

-\textit{In-Modelling Phase:} The in-modelling phase forms the technical core of AI adoption within the knowledge value chain \cite{akarslan2024developing}, embedding resilience, transparency, and contextual alignment into model design and deployment.
-Secure-by-design practices strengthen robustness against adversarial threats, anomaly detection failures, and injection attacks, thereby safeguarding SMEs from vulnerabilities that could undermine reliability.
-Simultaneously, explainability and interpretability mechanisms address the “black-box” challenge \cite{sarker2024ai} of AI and LLMs by offering human-centred transparency through decision pathways, counterfactual reasoning, and intuitive visualisation dashboards that enable non-technical stakeholders to validate results.
-In parallel, context-aware alignment integrates ethical and sector-specific guardrails, ensuring outputs remain responsible, compliant, and relevant across sensitive domains such as finance, healthcare, and manufacturing, while minimising unintended consequences.
-Collectively, these measures transform modelling from a purely technical exercise into a secure, interpretable, and ethically aligned process that strengthens trust and operational credibility for SMEs adopting AI.
+(ii) \textit{In-Modelling Phase:} The in-modelling phase ``Core Development and Deployment" forms the technical kernel of AI adoption within the knowledge value chain \cite{akarslan2024developing}, embedding resilience, transparency, and contextual alignment into model design and deployment.
+The secure-by-design (Layer 3) practices typically strengthen robustness against security vulnerabilities and threats, anomaly detection failures, and injection attacks, thus safeguarding SMEs from potential risks that could undermine reliability and trust.
+Simultaneously, model explainability and interpretability (Layer 4) mechanisms address the ``black-box" challenge \cite{sarker2024ai} of AI and LLMs by offering human-centered transparency through decision pathways, counterfactual reasoning, and intuitive visualization that enable both technical and nontechnical stakeholders to verify the model outcome as well as decision-making with confidence.
+Simultaneously, context-aware alignment (Layer 5) incorporates SME sector-specific requirements to ensure that the outputs minimize unintended consequences while remaining responsible, compliant and relevant across sensitive domains like finance and healthcare.
+Collectively, these practices in this phase transform AI modeling from a solely technical exercise into a safe, comprehensible, and ethically sound strategy that boosts operational credibility and trust for SMEs.